Seed Allergy

 Row concave Shape Decorative svg added to bottom

-Frequently Asked Questions About Seed Allergies
+Questions Patients Ask About Seed Allergies

-Seed Allergy Testing and Treatment
+Access Seed Allergy Testing & Treatment

-If you are concerned about a seed allergy, our board-certified allergist at Safe2Bite | Texas Food Allergy Center is here to help.
-From advanced testing to personalized treatments, children and adults in the North Texas and the Dallas-Fort Worth area can always count on trusted food allergy care.
+If you are concerned about a seed allergy, our board-certified allergist at Safe2Bite is here to help.
+From advanced testing to personalized treatments, children and adults in North Texas and the Dallas-Fort Worth area can always count on trusted food allergy treatment.
 Ready to get tested for seed allergies?
-We invite you to call (469) 916-5504 to book your consultation today.
+We invite you to give us a call at (469) 916-5504 or book your consultation today.

 Row concave Shape Decorative svg added to bottom